 The Volkswagen Diaries

-Many people who are familiar with First American Realty in Medellin, know that they are the number one Expat Real Estate consultants for Medellin Colombia real estate listings.
+Many people who are familiar with First American Realty in Medellin, know that they are the number one Expat Real Estate consultants in Colombia.
 Rich Holman, the founder, has had his story told many times but the other partners have ”languished” in obscurity.